tomerf-payem/payem-interview/README.md

 # PayEm Home Assignment

+## Repository Structure
+- **frontend**
+  - Contains the UI code, with routing to create requests, show requests, and view a single request.
+- **backend-node**
+  - Backend code implemented in Node.js.
+Includes endpoints for creating and fetching requests.
+- **backend-python**
+  - Backend code implemented in Python.
+Functionality is equivalent to the Node.js backend.

-## Current app state
+## Current App State
+- **Create Requests Page**

-- **Create Requests Page**: Allows the creation of requests with a `/post` endpoint implemented.
+  - Allows the creation of requests with a `/post` endpoint implemented.
+- **Fetch Requests Page**
-- **Fetch Requests Page**: Fetches requests from the server with a `/get` endpoint implemented.
+  - Fetches requests from the server with a `/get` endpoint implemented.
+- **Backend**
-- **Backend**: Contains a file that simulates a database where all writes and reads are made from this file.
+  - Simulates a database with a file where all reads and writes are performed.

 ## The Task
 Your task is to enhance the existing application with the following features: